What if awakening.

 If you feel terribly bored,

-Acknowledging that it's all allowed.
+It's all allowed.

-And if we get caught up in one of these things that arise,
+And if we get caught up.

-The act of noticing brings us back into this openness.
+In fact the act of noticing brings us back into this openness.

 There's nothing we need to do.